alexalpz/learning-node/README.md

 - Updating **outdated** packages. `npm outdated -g`
 - Removing packages `npm uninstall package-name`
 - Lectured on semantic versioning
+- Introduction to package-lock.json and why we use it.
+-

 ### References